This post was last updated on February 15th, 2019 at 07:38 am

 Solution: Ensure matching the candidate goals with the company goals to precision.
-If you align the goals correctly, you end up hiring asset for the company.
+If you align the goals correctly, you end up hiring an asset for the company.
 If not, the employee and the company both walk in different directions.

 Challenge: Nobody knows who you are.

 Solution: Create a strong social media awareness.
 Create a strong network and constantly share the core values of the organization.
 When you hire, make the prospect browse the company’s social media.
 This will help in creating your brand awareness.
 Keep your social media up-to-date always.
-Ensure every team member in the organization is sharing the company’s post in their network to increase the visibility of your brand.
+Ensure every team member in the organization is sharing the company’s post in its network to increase the visibility of your brand.